 As a child I grew up in the South West of England as the 6th of 8 children.
-I spent the majority of my youth being told by my parents and teachers that I was stupid and useless and that I would never be clever enough to go to University.
-I left school at 18 with 1 A'level and 5 O'levels.
-I managed to gain a place at Oxford to do my nursing training.
+I spent the majority of my youth being told by my parents and teachers that I was stupid and useless and that I would never be clever enough to go to University.However, I managed to gain a place at Oxford to do my nursing training.
 At that time I was a shy, introverted and insecure 18 year old.

-After 4 years of sleepless nights with a hyperactive child I had my second child, a daughter.
+When my son was 3 months old we moved to Scotland.
+It was winter and the house we lived in had very little heating so we were always cold.
+A year later we bought our first house.
+I had learnt to drive and I now had more freedom to get out and about.
+I managed to find a job and a great childminder who was my saviour.
+After 4 years of sleepless nights with a hyperactive child I then had my second child, a daughter.
 She slept very well and my son started to settle down at night.
 Our son spent fewer nights in our bed keeping us awake and life became a little easier until my husband came home from a medical at work one day and was told he needed to have a brain scan as his hearing was deteriorating.
 He went to have a MRI scan and came home with the news that he had a benign tumour around the hearing nerve in his ear.
 He had to undergo a 16 hour operation to remove the tumour which left him deaf in his affected ear.
 He was grounded from flying and was sent to North Wales to be a Ground Instructor.
 He was very fortunate to be able to get his flying category back after 1 year and was able to start flying again.

 During that time I decided that I would start to study with the Open University to keep my professional development up as a nurse.
 I studied a course each year and after 3 years decided that I would continue to study until I had a degree.
 However, I then began to notice that my daughter was not reaching the milestones that she should have been reaching.
 She was a chatterbox and a very loving, happy child.
 However, she struggled to read and write so I knew something was wrong but just didn't know the extent of her problems.
 She started to have absences every day and became less communicative.
 At eight years old she had a major seizure and was referred to a Neurologist.
 This was when we found out that she had an undeveloped part of the brain which was triggering seizures.
 She was referred to Great Ormond Street Hospital where she was seen by a Neurologist.
 We were told that the part of the brain affected was not accessible by surgery as it was too near the brain stem to operate so she was given prescribed medication to help control her seizures.

+Unfortunately, our daughter's seizures soon became worse and she ended up having seizures daily.
+She was assessed regularly by her Neurologist who eventually re-referred her back to the Neurosurgeons for a further assessment.
+They decided that they would try surgery but were unable to predict how successful surgery would be.
+The surgery took place but still had many hurdles to go through during that difficult time.
 Over the years the seizures have diminished to the extent that she rarely has a seizure now.
 However, due to the frequency of the seizures when she was younger she did not develop socially so ended up with learning difficulties.
 Everything is black and white and she does not have a paid job.
 At every interview she has been discriminated against although no employer will admit to that.
 She continues to live at home in her bedroom doing arts and crafts which she loves and helping out in a charity shop as well as helping out at Brownies.

 If you have experienced anything similar in your life and are struggling to cope then life coaching may be something that can help you to develop more confidence, clarity and freedom in your life.